kfatehi/riva_tts_proxy/README.md

 With that said, the [support matrix](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/support-matrix.html) indicates that you only need 2.1GB for the TTS model.

+## Getting Riva

+1. You need to setup an Nvidia NGC account so that you can generate an API key here https://ngc.nvidia.com/setup/api-key
+2. Install NGC client from here https://ngc.nvidia.com/setup/installers/cli -- N.B.
+I use it from WSL2, so I grab the linux amd64 binary and add it to my PATH.
+3. Follow the quick start guide here https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html which will tell you how to install Riva by downloading their scripts with NGC CLI.

 ## Usage

 Start the server.
 Be sure to forward port 5000 to somewhere on your host.